MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-http-client-pipeline.md

 The HTTP pipeline policy provides a convenient mechanism to modify or decorate the request and response.
 You can add custom policies to the pipeline that are either created by the user or by the client library developer.
 When adding the policy to the pipeline, you can specify whether this policy should be executed per-call or per-retry.

-Creating a custom HTTP pipeline policy is as simple as extending a base policy type and implementing some abstract method.
+To create a custom HTTP pipeline policy, you just extend a base policy type and implement some abstract method.
 You can then plug the policy into the pipeline.

 ## Next steps